cyberschuur/rustbelt/README.md

 [Rustbelt](https://en.wikipedia.org/wiki/Rust_Belt) is a Rust implementation of the Windows enumeration tool [Seatbelt](https://github.com/GhostPack/Seatbelt).
 The purpose of this project is to provide a fast, efficient, and safe alternative to Seatbelt, leveraging the powerful features of the Rust programming language.
 This project was created as a learning exercise to enhance my understanding of Rust and how to use it with the native Windows API.

+> We would like to track all the different modules, so feel free to open issues according to the format in https://github.com/cyberschuur/rustbelt/issues/5.
+This way tracking [the following milestone](https://github.com/cyberschuur/rustbelt/milestone/2) will be more 'complete'.

 ## A Note on Completion

 Please note that, in it's current form, there are some features missing which I am planning to add soon.
 Regardless of missing modules, the most urgent additions are the following: